Secure Your Application With Keycloak

 Every application that Keycloak protects is considered a Client.
 Log into your Keycloak realm, and click on Clients in the left navigation, and click Create client.

-5. In the upper right corner, open the Action menu and select Download adapter config.
-Click Download and move the file to the debug-app repo you cloned under the frontend folder.
+- In the upper right corner, open the Action menu and select Download adapter config.
+Click Download and move the file to the

 Make a user